genai-impact/ecologits/docs/methodology/llm_inference.md

 E_{\text{GPU}}(\#T_{\text{out}}, P_{\text{active}}) = \#T_{\text{out}} \times f_E(P_{\text{active}}, 64),
 $$

-where $f_E$ is the linear-quadratic model cited above.
+where $f_E$ is the linear-exponential model cited above.

 If the model requires multiple GPUs to be loaded into VRAM, the energy consumption $E_{\text{GPU}}$ should be multiplied by the number of required GPUs, $\text{GPU}$ (see [below](#complete-server-energy-consumption)).